 The School encourages social work students to participate in the Baylor Social Work Student Association.
 The purpose of the organization is to provide an opportunity for students to participate in the governance of the School, coordinate their interests, and act cooperatively on behalf of all social work students and those they serve.
 SWSA is divided by undergraduate and graduate students and each has a faculty advisor and their own officers.
 The groups meet monthly to focus on issues relevant to their social work education, preparation for practice, and student support.

 The student association for MSW students, with assistance from the student development committee, plans activities that allow first year, second year, advanced standing and dual degree MSW students to get together, develop relationships, and support each other.
 We encourage you to avail yourself of these opportunities to build community.
 We want students to participate in Baylor School of Social Work Committees, and the student association is the vehicle for this.
 Student representation is important and allows you to have a voice in policy making, decision making, and planning in the School.
-Email Jennifer Dickey for more information, or call her at 254-710-1246.
+Email Sarah Ritter for more information, or call her at 254-710-1246.

 Phi Alpha, a National Social Work Honor Society, began a chapter at Baylor University in 1998.
 The purposes of this organization are to provide a closer bond among students of social work and to promote humanitarian goals and ideals.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.